AtomInnovationTH/SMX/README.md

 Shows how a low power ultralight climber can move up a vibrating tether all the way to space by non-contact grabbing with eddy currents.

-Tether vibrations allow distributed power delivery across multiple ultralight climbers simultaneously.
-Waste heat is generated inside tether from eddy currents and radiated to space at -206°C, the trip to GEO is 99.9% in the cold of space.
+Tether vibrations allow distributed power delivery to multiple ultralight climbers (space monkeys) simultaneously.
+Waste heat is generated inside tether from eddy currents and radiated to space at -206°C.  The game is mostly in the atmosphere, but the actually trip to GEO is 99.9% in the cold of space.
 Climber generates electricity from momentum, sacrificing 10% of speed/cargo to allow 24/7 operation with only minimal battery backup.

 Designe Guidelines to Protect Tether:
 - Climber Must NOT damage tether (no mechanical contact, hot spots, sparks)